khalilia2000/Car-ND-Advanced-Lane-Finding/README.md

 ###Pipeline (single images)

 ####1.
 Provide an example of a distortion-corrected image.
 A classe named `ImageTransform` is created for the sole purpose of manipulating images.
 This class (which is contained in file `imagetransform.py`) gets an array of images, an array of labels as well as camera and distorsion matrices obtianed prviously plus the colorspec of the images.
 This class has many methods to manipulate images.
-One of the methods is named `to_undistort()`, which is called when the class is created in `__init__()` method, and calls `cv2.undistort()` method to undistort the images.
+One of the methods is named `to_undistort()` (from line 238 to 243), which is called when the class is created in `__init__()` method, and calls `cv2.undistort()` method to undistort the images.
 Gaussian blur (using `cv2.GaussianBlur()`) is also applied to the images in the `__init__()` method prior to undistorting the images.
 The images are also converted to RGB colorspec after undistorting in the `__init__()`.
 The follwoing images show a random frame that is in the original format plus the same frame after blurring / undisotrting:

 | Original Frame | Blurred and Undistorted |
 |:--------------:|:-----------------------:|